radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The addition of a CA SHOULD be done only when manually configured by the administrator.
 This does not preclude vendors or manufacturers including their trust list in their products, but the enabling of those lists should be a conscious decision by an administrator.

-RADIUS/(D)TLS clients and server MUST follow {{!RFC9525}} when validating peer identities.
+RADIUS/(D)TLS clients and servers MUST follow {{!RFC9525}} when validating peer identities.
 Specific details are provided below:

 * The Common Name RDN MUST NOT be used to identify peers
 * Certificates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
 * RADIUS/(D)TLS clients validate the servers identity to match their local configuration, accepting the identity on the first match:
-  * If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585}}.
+  * If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585, Section 2.2}}.
   * If the expected RADIUS/(D)TLS server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   * If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * Clients MAY use other attributes of the certificate to validate the servers identity, but it MUST NOT accept any certificate without validation.